Cottam power stations: Turbo-alternators

-Feed Water System
+Feed water system

-Following condensation of the low pressure exhaust steam in the condenser, the feed water is passed to a condensate sump mounted under the condenser.
-From this receiver the condensate is drawn by one or two extraction pumps and passed through a discharge strainer.
-The low pressure feed heating system consists of five Direct Contact heaters with one high level deaerator to provide a high feed pump suction head.
-The Direct Contact L.P. heaters are arranged in two banks, comprising three and two heaters respectively.
-Within each bank the heaters are stacked above each other so that the condensate drains from the lower pressure heater below by gravity.
-The heights of the heaters are approximately inversely proportional to the bled steam pressures.
-The advantages of Direct Contact heaters are essentially that thermal efficiency is improved, capital cost is reduced due to fewer numbers of extraction pumps being required, and the system is entirely ferrous.
+Following condensation of the low pressure exhaust steam in the condenser, the feed water would be passed to a condensate pump mounted under the condenser.
+From this receiver the condensate was drawn by one or two extraction pumps and passed through a discharge strainer.
+The low pressure feed heating system consisted of five direct contact heaters with one high level deaerator to provide a high feed pump suction head.
+The direct contact L.P. heaters were arranged in two banks, comprising three and two heaters respectively.
+Within each bank the heaters were stacked above each other so that the condensate could drain from the lower pressure heater by gravity.
+The heights of the heaters were approximately inversely proportional to the bled steam pressures.

-The main extraction pump discharges the condensate to No.1 D.C. heater from which it cascades down to No.2 and then to No.3 D.C. heater by gravity.
-Two lift pumps deliver the condensate to No.4 D.C. heater, from which it cascades through No.5 D.C. heater to two deaerator lift pumps.
-The deaerator lift pumps discharge the condensate to the deaerator and from there it passes through microwire and magnetic filters to the boiler feed pump suction main.
-The main boiler feed pump is driven by a steam turbine which receives its steam from the main H.P. turbine exhaust.
-It comprises a single cylinder eleven stage turbine turning at 5,000 rev/min and driving a multi-stage pump to give a delivery pressure of 2,940 lbf/in2.
-Two electrically driven Starting and Standby feed pumps are provided.
+The main extraction pump discharged the condensate to No.1 D.C. heater from which it cascaded down to No.2 and then to No.3 D.C. heater by gravity.
+Two lift pumps delivered the condensate to No.4 D.C. heater, from which it cascaded through No.5 D.C. heater to two deaerator lift pumps.
+The deaerator lift pumps discharged the condensate to the deaerator and from there it passed through microwire and magnetic filters to the boiler feed pump suction main.
+The main boiler feed pump was driven by a steam turbine which received its steam from the main H.P. turbine exhaust.
+It consisted of a single cylinder eleven stage turbine turning at 5,000 rev/min and drove a multi-stage pump to give a delivery pressure of 2,940 lbf/in2.
+Two electrically driven Starting and Standby feed pumps were provided.

-The high pressure heating system consists of two parallel banks of two heaters, numbered 7 and 8.
-Each of the H.P. heaters is vertical and of the non-contact type.
-From the H.P. heaters the condensate, at a temperature of 253 degrees Celsius (455 degrees Fahrenheit), is passed into the boiler economiser.
-During unit shutdowns the whole of the feed system can be ‘blanketed’ with nitrogen gas.
-This is an attempt to reduce the rate at which copper and ferrous oxides form, hence reduce the ‘carrying over’ of these oxides to the boiler drum.
+The high pressure heating system consisted of two parallel banks of two heaters, numbered 7 and 8.
+Each of the H.P. heaters was vertical and of the non-contact type.
+From the H.P. heaters the condensate, at a temperature of 253 degrees Celsius (455 degrees Fahrenheit), was passed into the boiler economiser.
+During unit shutdowns the whole of the feed system could be 'blanketed' with nitrogen gas.
+This would be in an attempt to reduce the rate at which copper and ferrous oxides form, hence reducing the 'carrying over' of these oxides to the boiler drum.

-Boiler feed water make-up is supplied by the Water Treatment Plant.
-This has a continuous rating of 3,672,000 Litres (970,000 gallons) in 24 hours at 153,300 litres (40,500 gallons) per hour.
-The plant comprises three groups of cation, anion and mixed bed ion exchange resin units, together with vacuum degassing and pressure filtering plant.
-Each group processes 76,650 litres (20,250 gallons) per hour and normally two groups are in service at one time, with the third on standby or being regenerated.
+Boiler feed water make-up was supplied by the water treatment plant.
+This had a continuous rating of 3,672,000 litres (970,000 gallons) in 24 hours at 153,300 litres (40,500 gallons) per hour.
+The plant comprised three groups of cation, anion and mixed bed ion exchange resin units, together with vacuum degassing and pressure filtering plant.
+Each group processed 76,650 litres (20,250 gallons) per hour and normally two groups were in service at one time, with the third on standby or being regenerated.